jiangyuinsar/T-rate/README.md

 ## 9. Output Files

-Each run produces output files in a result directory.
-The exact output folder name is defined in the driver script, usually through the experiment ID or output-directory settings.
+Each run produces output files in `example_output/`.
+The exact output folder name can be modified in the driver script.

 Typical outputs include: